mobtakr/editorjs-parser/README.md

 In the example above you first parse the Json object then, create an instance of EditorParser and pass it `content.blocks`.

-Now, you can get the parsed blocks by calling the `parse mehtod`.
+Now, you can get the parsed blocks by calling the `parse method`.

 Finally pass a parsedBlocks prop and a styles object to `<EditorRenderer />` component.